 I'm kind of in awe of the fact that the same day I spent so much time amongst the Megaliths, I managed to head south and take in Kinsale as well.
 Kinsale is a town on the southern coast of Cork, where my mother's family lived prior to emigrating in the early 1800's.
-It was her grandfather who worked as a gardener, in an estate in Bandon.
+It was her grandfather who worked as a gardener, on an estate in Bandon.
 Lord Bandon that is.
 Lord Bandon was one in a line of British landowners who occupied and controlled land once owned by the indigenous Irish population.
 After my residency, I found his estate, performed a ceremony, had some other-worldly experiences and left an offering.

 But back to Kinsale.
 On the same trip where my dad had that out-of-body experience, my mother had deja vu.
 (See my earlier Cork post.)
 My mother was standing on the southern tip of Kinsale, on a place called Old Head and felt like she had been there before although this was her first trip to Ireland.
 Again, these types of experiences are not seen as unusual in my family.
 It's interesting for me to think back on my childhood and see how these types of stories were woven into our daily lives.
 The macabre, preternatural, supernatural, inexplicable, luck, superhuman and ancestors who assist in a time of need - are part of the deal.
-These ideas have been introduced enough times that when she tells me this story, I see it as quite normal.
-I take what she says as fact.
+These ideas had been introduced enough times that when she told me this story, I saw it as quite normal.
+I took what she said as fact.

-It is my mission to find this spot and see what might happen to me.
+It was my mission to find this spot and see what might happen to me.
 Google brought me into the town.
-Kinsale is a postcard.
+Kinsale was a postcard.
 Old buildings, storefronts with brightly colored trim and signs line the narrow streets.
-If you try to conjure an image of a village in Ireland in your head, Kinsale will look just like it.
+Try to conjure an image of a village in Ireland in your head, Kinsale will look just like it.

-I crept along at a snail's pace and then noticed a car behind me.
-Impatient, it was tailgating me.
-So I picked up the pace a little bit and was doing ok!
-Then a loud crash.
+I crept along at a snail's pace and then noticed a car behind me, impatiently tailgating me.
+So I picked up the pace a little bit and then there was a loud crash.
 Ahhhhhhhhhh!
-I hit something.
+I'd hit something.
 I imagined a gaping hole in the side of one of the cars.
 Instead it was a mirror, sticking waaaaay out into the middle of the street.
-It seemed that way at least.
+(It seemed that way at least.)

 I drove on a bit, leaving the downtown.
 My nerves were rattled.
-I saw signs ahead that said golf course and remembered that my parents had said Old Head was now a golf course.
-The terrain was mostly knee high grasses in gold and green, low hills surrounded the winding road.
+I saw signs that said a golf course was ahead and remembered that my parents had said Old Head was now a golf course.
+The terrain was mostly knee-high grasses in gold and green and low hills surrounding a winding road.
 I pulled over to confirm I was heading in the right direction.
 It was several miles on still.
-My shakes subside as I drive through this open, expansive land.
+My shakes subside as I drove through the open, expansive land.
 I breathed myself back to calm by the time I reach the peninsula.

 The fortress didn't disappoint as I drove up.
 It was about as tall as a 4-story brownstone and as wide too.
 (I'm a New Yorker now, these are my gauges.)
 There was a stone wall that extended from cliff edge to cliff edge, where the peninsula met land.
 A wrought iron gate with stone "flames" sitting atop, framed the road leading out to the end of the peninsula.
 The edges of the fortress has fallen away.
 It too had ivy vines, grasses and plants occupying a large segment of its facade.

-I can't believe I didn't do my research before going to Kinsale and am just now reading about it.
+I can't believe I didn't do my research before going to Kinsale.
 Turns out there were some Neolithic stones - one with a hole carved through it - out by the lighthouse I saw on the horizon.
 There was also a significant battle that took place on Old Head.
 In the 1600's the local clan had been fighting off a British invasion.
 The Spanish decided they'd help out the locals and ran supplies in through Old Head.
-The Irish earls were defeated and fled to mainland Europe.
+The Irish were defeated and fled.
 This is where my head starts spinning.
 Ireland has been invaded, occupied, re-invaded, reoccupied so many times, I can't keep track.
 I need to take a history-of-Ireland course.
 Apparently the Vikings were there for a while too, in the 800's, right around the time they had their settlement in Cork City.
-So maybe I've got some Viking blood from my mother's side too, just like both parents have healers.
+So maybe I've got some Viking blood from my mother's side too.

-The reason none of this came to light earlier was because when I arrived at the fortress there was a big sign that said, Private.
-I didn't make it out to the end.
-Only golfers were allowed on the peninsula now.
+The reason none of this came to light was because when I arrived at the fortress there was a big sign that said, Private.
+I wasn't allowed out on the peninsula.
+Only golfers were.

 This fort was erected in 1677 to keep the Spanish and French from coming back and taking the land.
-Another land grab just happened and the locals weren't happy.
-I mentioned this story to the herbalist Rosari (see former blog entry) when I stayed with her later in the trip.
-She and her husband tisked audibly.
-Shaking their heads, they told me about the ongoing fight over the right-of-way.
+Another land grab had just happened in Ireland and the locals weren't happy.
+I mentioned this story to the herbalist Rosari Kingston when I stayed with her later in the trip (see former blog entry).
+She and her husband tisked audibly and shook their heads.
+They said there had been an ongoing fight over the right-of-way.
 People had been walking the 4 mile circumference of Old Head for a hundred years, unimpeded.
 They hadn't realize the real estate /golf mogul had won the lawsuit and access was cut off.